BMBL Investors Have Opportunity to Lead Bumble Inc. Securities Fraud Lawsuit

-So what: If you purchased Bumble securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-What to do next: To join the Bumble class action, go to https://rosenlegal.com/submit-form/?case_id=3076 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than November 25, 2024.
-A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
+Investors suffering losses on their Bumble investments are encouraged to contact the Law Offices of Howard G. Smith to discuss their legal rights in this class action at 215-638-4847 or by email to [email protected].

-Details of the case: According to the lawsuit, during the Class Period, defendants created the false impression that they possessed reliable information pertaining to Bumble's projected revenue outlook and anticipated growth on the back of its tiered-subscription options and subsequent app relaunch, while also downplaying the potential disruption to Bumble's brand and reputation caused by the imminent change in leadership.
-In truth, Bumble's Premium Plus subscription plan did not have a clear market fit and would very quickly need to be revamped.
-Bumble's tiered-subscription options were ill equipped to provide the claimed revenue per user benefit to Bumble's faltering market share, particularly regarding user growth and monetization.
-Defendants misled investors by providing the public with materially flawed statements of confidence and growth projections which did not account for these variables.
-When the true details entered the market, the lawsuit claims that investors suffered damages.
+The complaint filed alleges that, throughout the Class Period, Defendants failed to disclose to investors that: (1) Bumble's Premium Plus subscription plan did not have a clear market fit and would very quickly need to be revamped; (2) Bumble's tiered-subscription options were ill equipped to provide the claimed revenue per user benefit to the Company's faltering market share, particularly regarding user growth and monetization; and (3) as a result, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.

 [email protected]